khanmhmdi/RLHF-Interactive-Segmentation/DDPG/Readme.md

-# Save the generated README content into a file named 'README.md'

-readme_content = """
 # DDPG with SAM-based Critic

 This repository contains the implementation of a Deep Deterministic Policy Gradient (DDPG) agent with a SAM-based (Segment Anything Model) critic.
 The code leverages replay buffers, actor-critic networks, and SAM's capabilities for segmentation-based tasks.